[webkit-dev] PreloadScanner aggressiveness

 sufficiently high, the *best* thing the browser can do is to discover

-we can get started with fetching.
-This is not speculative - these are
+that we can get started with fetching.
+This is not speculative - these

-all resources it needs to the network (rather than being throttled by
+schedule all resources it needs to the network (rather than being

-connection limits).
-However, even with SPDY enabled, WebKit itself prevents
+throttled by connection limits).
+However, even with SPDY enabled,

-discovered too early by the tokenizer, then they are either queued or
+are discovered too early by the tokenizer, then they are either queued

-HTMLTokenizer::write().
-I've then removed all throttling from loader.cpp
+of HTMLTokenizer::write().
+I've then removed all throttling from

-and DocLoader.cpp.
-I've also instrumented the PreloadScanner to measure its
+loader.cpp and DocLoader.cpp.
+I've also instrumented the PreloadScanner

 Windows client (chromium).